 Adele’s approach to therapy is holistic; she believes every single person has what they need to achieve growth, discover meaning and ultimately learn to be happy.
 She believes in using a strengths-based approach incorporating evidence- based treatment modalities to help clients build resilience and achieve social, emotional and spiritual growth.
 To this end Adele integrates techniques from Humanistic-Existential therapy, CBT, Solutions-Oriented and Solutions Focused therapies.

-Anita Ellebracht, LGPC, specializes in working with eating and body image concerns, along with the emotional and interpersonal issues that often accompany them.
+Anita Ellebracht, LCPC, specializes in working with eating and body image concerns, along with the emotional and interpersonal issues that often accompany them.
 She finds that behavioral techniques, such as CBT and mindfulness, can be very helpful in addressing negative body thoughts and harmful eating behaviors.
 However, it can also be beneficial to explore the root of these concerns more deeply.
 For this kind of work, she uses a psychodynamic approach to discover how our experiences and memories influence our thoughts, feelings, and behaviors.
 Anita also has experience working with clients experiencing anxiety, depression, and life transitions.
 She works collaboratively with clients to ensure her treatment approach is best suited to their specific needs.

 Hazan Cetin, M.S.Ed., LCSW-C. The capacity to feel vulnerable is shared by all human beings.
 Vulnerability is often equated with weakness and because of such a mindset many of us spend our lives shielding ourselves from leaning into any one emotion too intently.
 From that fear and discomfort we begin to invalidate many aspects of the human condition.
 My goal with the individuals I work with is to help them embrace the opportunity to view vulnerability as an opportunity to build resiliency.
 I have a very organic process to developing a therapeutic relationship and if nothing else I would like individuals to walk away feeling seen and heard.